rodja/cross-copy/README.md

-# cross copy
+# About

-The Web App http://www.cross-copy.net attacs the problem when you  spontaneously need to transfer data between different devices (eg. "inter-device copy and paste") and don't want any setup or login.
+*cross copy* (http://www.cross-copy.net) attacs the problem when you  spontaneously need to transfer data between different devices (eg. "inter-device copy and paste") and don't want any setup or login.
 The only thing which needs to be done on all participating devices is to agree on a secret phrase and connect to a RESTful Web Service (written in node.js).
-There is also a commandline tool for sending and receiving stuff when working on a remote computer via ssh or similar.
+The hosted [Web App](http://www.cross-copy.net) provides a neat interface for doing so in any modern Browser (not IE).
+There is also a commandline tool for sending and receiving stuff when working on a remote system via ssh or similar (of course you can also use curl directly).

 ## Use Cases